bwat47/joplin-wrapped-line-indent/ARCHITECTURE.md

 - **`fallbackPrefixWidths`**: Display-only fallback widths keyed by normalized prefix text.
 Task checkbox states (`[ ]`, `[x]`, `[X]`) share a fallback key so checkbox toggles can reuse a recent width while direct measurement catches up.
 - **Fallback order**: Decorations use exact line width first, then fallback prefix width, then `estimatePrefixWidth`.
 - **Measurement remains authoritative**: Fallback widths never suppress measurement.
 Missing exact line widths, or forced visible remeasurement, still queue `coordsAtPos` measurement.
-- **Invalidation**: `measuredLineWidths` is cleared on document changes to avoid stale line-position growth. `fallbackPrefixWidths` is kept across document, selection, focus, viewport, and geometry changes to reduce flicker, but is cleared when the measurement signature changes.
+- **Invalidation**: `measuredLineWidths` is preserved across rebuilds for still-visible lines whose line-start/prefix key still matches, and pruned once those keys are no longer visible. `fallbackPrefixWidths` is kept across document, selection, focus, viewport, and geometry changes to reduce flicker, but is cleared when the measurement signature changes.
 - **`measurementSignature`**: Tracks `defaultCharacterWidth`, `defaultLineHeight`, `scaleX`, `scaleY`, and `tabSize`.
 Changes indicate font, zoom, scale, or tab metrics may have invalidated pixel widths.

 ### 6. Reactivity

 The plugin rebuilds decorations and/or remeasures on:

-- `docChanged`: Content or prefixes changed; exact line measurements are cleared, fallback widths are retained.
+- `docChanged`: Content or prefixes changed; visible lines are rebuilt, matching visible exact measurements are reused, and stale non-visible line keys are pruned.
 - `selectionSet`: Joplin render-markup visibility may change; visible lines are remeasured without clearing displayed widths.
 - `focusChanged`: Editor render state may change; visible lines are remeasured.
 - `geometryChanged` / `viewportChanged`: Layout or visible ranges changed; visible lines are remeasured.